 The brand is named after founder and four times freestyle skiing world champion and moguls gold medal winner at the Olympic Games 2002, Kari Traa.
 The same year she won her Olympic gold medal she founded the company specializing in women’s winter sports, in particular base layers.

 Since 2006 Kari Traa is sold beyond the borders of Norway.
-Today the brand is sold in twelve European countries and has a wider product portfolio including fitness and active wear.
+Today the brand is sold in several European countries and has a wider product portfolio including fitness and active wear.
 Kari Traa is part of the Scandinavian Active Brand group and since 2015 also available in North America.

 ISPO.com: The current campaign “Celebrate Yourself” is very well received world wide and embraces the companies motto “by girls, for girls”.
 Why is Kari Traa so extremely successful right now?

 Kari Traa: We think it’s a combination of great design, really hard work in the background and also the fact that we make a difference for the female community.
 We love mottos like “by girls, for girls” and “#strongerTWOgether”.
 We just think it's important in sports to show women as well, not only men.
 Kari Traa is showcasing that women are even stronger, when working together.

 How do you give back to the female community, how do you empower women?